brennanbutler01/cs6750-hci/week-5/mackenzie-ch2.md

 Properties:

-1. Frequency - leads to the perception of color.
+1. Frequency—leads to the perception of color.
-2. Intensity - luminance of light, brightness
+2. Intensity—luminance of light, brightness
 3. Fixations and saccades - during fixations, eyes are stationary.
 Saccades are really quick.

 In HCI, check the scanpath or sequence of eye movements that occurs when users view a UI.